kali-linex/linex/Documentation/livepatch/livepatch.rst

     As an optional parameter, the symbol position in the kallsyms database can be used to disambiguate functions of the same name.
-This is not the absolute position in the database, but rather the order it has been found only for a particular object ( vmlinux or a kernel module ).
+This is not the absolute position in the database, but rather the order it has been found only for a particular object ( vmlinex or a kernel module ).
 Note that kallsyms allows for searching symbols according to the object name.

   - struct klp_object defines an array of patched functions (struct klp_func) in the same object.
-Where the object is either vmlinux (NULL) or a module name.
+Where the object is either vmlinex (NULL) or a module name.

     The structure helps to group and handle functions for each object